Parkland-CIS152-Fa18/AmberStewart/README.md

 # AmberStewart
-I enjoy spending time with my family, shopping, and being at the lake.
+I enjoy spending time with my family, shopping, and being at the lake!